pepstock-org/Charba/README.md

  * rename `DefaultTransitionKey` class to `DefaultTransitionMode` one.
  * remove `Font` class from annotation plugin package in favor to `IsFont` interface.
  * move `FontsCallback` interface from treemap package to the callbacks (common) ones.
+ * move `ColorsCallback` interface from treemap package to the callbacks (common) ones.

 ### Features